 Purpose

-As part of the X1942 Non-Energy Impacts (NEIs) study, the NMR study team conducted an analysis to quantify NEIs from lighting, lighting controls, and other non-lighting program participants who participated in the Small Business Energy Advantage (SBEA) program.
-This study used web surveys to collect data to quantify NEIs associated with lighting, lighting controls, and other non-lighting measures (heating and cooling, water heating, refrigeration).
+As part of the X1942 Non-Energy Impacts (NEIs) study, the NMR study team conducted an analysis to quantify NEIs from lighting and non-lighting program participants who participated in the Small Business Energy Advantage (SBEA) program.
+This study used web surveys to collect data to quantify NEIs associated with lighting (including lighting controls) and non-lighting measures (heating and cooling, water heating, refrigeration).
 The analysis applied algorithms used in past studies to establish NEI values for each measure and NEI category.
 This report, which is part of the larger X1942 study, uses the same methodology described in X1942B Cross-cutting NEI Study – Residential HP & HPWH NEIs and discusses the results from this analysis and presents the NEIs the study was able to quantify.

 Study Goal

-The goal the X1942C study is to quantify NEIs from lighting, lighting controls, and other non-lighting measures.
-This study aims to fill gaps and provide measure-specific NEIs not currently included in the Connecticut PSD or not used in cost effectiveness (C/E) testing.
+The goal the X1942C study is to quantify NEIs from lighting (including lighting controls) and non-lighting measures.
+This study aims to fill gaps and provide measure-specific NEIs not currently included in the Connecticut PSD or not used in cost effectiveness (C/E) testing but should be used in the appropriate cost-effectiveness tests as allowed now and in the future.
 This study includes the following high priority NEIs listed in Table 1.

 Table 1: NEIs by Measure